Digicrest/vue/todo-tracker/README.md

 Only minor modifications have been made.

-This project only took a handful of hours and served as a brief introduction to the veutiful world of vuetify.
+This project only took a handful of hours and served as a brief introduction to the veutiful world of [VUETIFY](https://vuetifyjs.com/en/).

 Live Site: https://todo-tracker-digicrest.firebaseapp.com/